Rainb0wKey/bdfd-wiki/src/settings/settings.md

 		<span>Reset to default settings</span>
 		<div class="progress"></div>
 	</button>
-	<span id="instructionnAndWarning">Press and hold the button for 2 seconds to reset all settings to default.
+	<span id="instructionAndWarning">Press and hold the button for 2 seconds to reset all settings to default.
 All settings will be permanently reset.
 This action cannot be undone.</span>
 </div>